Git — Overview, Configuration & Usage

 git pull # pull commits from remove

-git stash pop # apply changes on the current working tree
+git stash pop # apply changes on the current working tree- stash save [<message>]saves changes and reverts the working directory

-show files changed with diff-style patch
+- stash show -p <index>show files changed with diff-style patch

-clear the entire stash
+- git stash clearclear the entire stash

 Multiple Repositories